Liscum Bowl

-The Liscum Bowl is a sterling silver punch bowl set made in 1902 from bullion retrieved during the Boxer Rebellion by the U.S. Army.
-The silver was presented to the 9th Infantry Regiment by order of Chinese statesman Li Hung Chang in gratitude for the Americans' assistance to the Qing dynasty.
+The Liscum Bowl is a sterling silver punch bowl set made in 1902 from bullion gifted to the 9th Infantry Regiment by order of Chinese statesman Li Hongzhang in gratitude for the Americans' assistance to the Qing dynasty in the Boxer Rebellion.
 The bowl was dedicated to Colonel Emerson H. Liscum, the regiment's commander killed at the Battle of Tientsin on 13 July 1900.

 The punch bowl, among the largest of its kind, is described by the U.S. Army as "one of the foremost trophies of any American regiment."
-For many years, it was on display in the 2nd Infantry Division Museum in Korea, where it was the most valuable item in the collection, worth upwards of $5 million.
+For many years, it was on display in the 2nd Infantry Division Museum in Korea, where it was the most valuable item in the collection, worth upwards of $2.5 million.
 In 2018, the Liscum Bowl was moved to Fort Carson, Colorado.

 Details

 The silver set includes the bowl, the ladle, the tray and several dozen cups, and stylistically is of the late Meiji period.
 The set weighs 95 lbs and the bowl is 2'4" in diameter, 3'3" from handle to handle and is 1'9" in height.
 It has a capacity of approximately 15 gallons.
 The ladle is 2'1½" in length.
 The four handles consist of four Imperial dragons peering over the edge of the bowl, a design suggested by the regiment.

 A report on the Liscum Bowl in a 1920 issue of The Jewelers' Circular journal described it as such: "The chasing and repoussé work in intertwined dragons, the same forming the four handles on the outside of the big bowl, on the immense heavy ladle, which holds nearly a pint, are said to be excellent examples of the best work of this kind in Japan."

 The bowl is engraved with the name of Colonel Liscum and the date of his death, which established a tradition.
 The silver cups bear the engraved names of all officers who served with the Regiment in Asia between 1900 and the Korean War.